mantidproject/dockerfiles/macOS/jenkins-node/README.md

 ### Running the Script to Deploy the Agent

-1. Add your SSH key to the host by running `ssh-copy-id mantidbuilder@<HOSTNAME>` in a terminal.
+1. Add your SSH key to the host by running the following in a terminal:
-1. Run the playbook to deploy to all the machines defined in your `inventory.txt` file:

     ```sh
+    ssh-copy-id mantidbuilder@<HOSTNAME>
+    ```

+2. Run the playbook to deploy to all the machines defined in your `inventory.txt` file:

+    ```sh
     ansible-playbook -i inventory.txt jenkins-agent.yml -u mantidbuilder -K
     ```

-2. When prompted, enter the agent's password that you made earlier.
+3. When prompted, enter the agent's password that you made earlier.
 If you weren't the one who made the password, it should be in the `ISIS Jenkins Nodes` file on Keeper.
-3. Wait for the play to complete and visit `https://builds.mantidproject.org/computer/NAME_OF_AGENT_ON_JENKINS`.
+4. Wait for the play to complete and visit `builds.mantidproject.org/computer/NAME_OF_AGENT_ON_JENKINS`.
 The agent should be connected within five minutes.

     - Note: The agent is kept connected to the controller by a crontab entry that runs on every 5th minute.
 This means that on first setup the agent may not connect until a minute divisible by five has passed.

+## Cleaning nodes

+- Before cleaning any nodes mark them temporarily offline on Jenkins and ensure no jobs are running on them before cleaning.

+- Update the `inventory.txt` file [as above](#getting-the-right-environment), including only the nodes you intend to clean.

+- If you haven't done it already, add your SSH key to the host.

+    ```sh
+    ssh-copy-id mantidbuilder@<HOSTNAME>
+    ```

+- The tasks in the cleaning playbook make use of tags to determine what is cleaned:

+  - `pr`: Pull Requests.
+  - `nightly`: Nightly deployments for main and release next.
+  - `package`: Build Packages from Branch.
+  - `docs`: Docs build and publish.
+  - `core`: Core Team test pipeline builds.

+- Run the following with the desired tags (using a comma-separated list):

+    ```sh
+    ansible-playbook -i inventory.txt clean-jenkins-agents.yml -u mantidbuilder -K -t pr,nightly,package,docs,core
+    ```

+- Set the nodes you shut down back online.

 ## Troubleshooting

 - You may need to log in manually or by using VNC at least once to allow the ansible script to run.
-This can be due to FireVault blocking SSH connections until the machine is unlocked.
+This can be due to FileVault blocking SSH connections until the machine is unlocked.
     - To make use of VNC from a mac: Open finder and press `Cmd+K`, then enter `vnc://<HOSTNAME>`.
 Use the `mantidbuilder` login for the machine.